 - What information do you need to collect?

-A business report aims to report on:
+A business report aims to:

 - highlight a problem and suggest a solution.